 It’s not all Wheel of Fortune…

 For couples trying to get pregnant, all this uncertainty can be maddening.
 For couples trying not to get pregnant, getting lucky and not getting pregnant a few times can lead to a false sense of security.
 But rest assured, young and healthy couples having sex without contraception are extremely likely to get pregnant sooner or later.
-For couples who aren’t looking for that result, the good news is that there are three highly effective methods of birth control to choose from.
+For couples who aren’t looking for that result, the good news is that there are some highly effective methods of birth control to choose from.

 But what about people who really are infertile?

 What about that less than 1%?
 If a woman’s periods are irregular, or she’s not having them at all, it’s important to talk with a health care provider.
 A common cause of infertility is infections that cause scarring in the tubes that connect the ovary and uterus (oviduct or fallopian tube).
-The STI chlamydia can cause infections without symptoms—another good reason to GYT and use condoms!
+The sexually transmitted infection chlamydia can cause infections without symptoms—another good reason to GYT and use condoms!
 Other medical problems like thyroid disease can affect a woman’s overall health, as can menstruation and pregnancy.
 Gaining or losing a lot of weight can also make cycles change.
 Usually a detailed medical history and some blood tests can help your provider determine what’s going on.

 In sum, assume you can get pregnant (unless a medical professional says otherwise).